Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 <img src="https://i.imgur.com/jEi0zXO.png" height="80%" width="80%"/>
 <br/>

-Head back to the Wazuh Manager's CLI and open the ossec.conf file then paste in the "Webhook URI" between the < global> and < alert> tags(Make sure to follow the same indentation) and restart wazuh when you're done.
+Head back to the Wazuh Manager's CLI and open the ossec.conf file then paste in the "Webhook URI" between the < global> and < alert> tags(Make sure to follow the same indentation).
 ```
 sudo nano /var/ossec/etc/ossec.conf
 ```
 <img src="https://i.imgur.com/vo8N8I3.png" height="80%" width="80%"/>

+As always, whenever we change the config file we must restart the service.
 ```
 systemctl restart wazuh-manager.service
 ```